 - Establish the Commission for Tertiary Education and Research as a highly effective organisation providing stability and leadership during this time of transition.

-Develop a plan to increase and improve the provision and promotion of Welsh-medium education and assessment in the whole of the tertiary system recognising the role of Coleg Cymraeg Cenedlaethol, as the designated person under Section 9 of the 2022 Act and Qualifications Wales as the independent qualifications regulator.
+In the statement of priorities, the Minister notes that Medr should: Develop a plan to increase and improve the provision and promotion of Welsh-medium education and assessment in the whole of the tertiary system recognising the role of Coleg Cymraeg Cenedlaethol, as the designated person under Section 9 of the 2022 Act and Qualifications Wales as the independent qualifications regulator.
 This is a key part of the seamless pathway for learners into the tertiary education of their choosing.

 In the written statement, it is also stated that “these pathways should be available through the medium of Welsh”.